adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/datastreams-select-property.png" alt="Select data from Edge Bridge event" width="1100"/>

 Notice that in the property viewer, you can see the data hierarchy, where `data` is at the top, `contextdata` is one level down, and `product.add.event` is one level below that.
 This is nested data, which is a way to organize data in the JSON format.
-The data mapper interprets the `.` character as nesting, which means if there are `.` characters in a property name that are not meant as nesting, namely the ones in our current example: `product.add.event`, we need to escape this behavior by adding backslashes `\` before the `.`.
+The data mapper interprets the `.` character as nesting, which means if there are `.` characters in a property name that are not meant to be nesting, namely the ones in our current example: `product.add.event`, we need to escape this behavior by adding backslashes `\` before the `.`.

 Now, we need to map this JSON property from the Edge Bridge event to its matching property in the XDM schema.
 Click the schema icon (`1`) to open the XDM property viewer window.